 - Displays.
 The device should display the confirmation of each patient breath when operating in pressure support mode, and also notify healthcare professionals when it becomes below the acceptable range.

-The document from the TGA also outlines the applicable international harmonized standards the device should meet, including the following ones:
+The TGA guidance also outlines the applicable international harmonized standards the device should meet, including the following ones:

 - ISO 10651-3:1997 Lung Ventilators for Medical Use – Emergency and Transport.

 - ISO 19223:2019 Lund ventilators and related equipment.

 - AS 2896-2011 Medical gas systems – Installation and testing of non-flammable medical gas pipeline systems.

 - IEC 60601-1-11:2015 Medical electrical equipment – General requirements for basic safety and essential performance.